sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 ## The system of work

+The way people work to develop a software system is their system of work.
+This is just a subsystem of the product development system, which in turn is a subsystem of the company, which is contained in the industry, and the economy, and so on ad infinitum.
+For the sake of this discussion, though, let's stop at the way people develop a software system.

+The system of work is a sociotechnical system, involving people, teams, processes, practices, and the software system itself.
+All these aspects, like in any system, are interdependent, and you cannot divide the system into independent subsystems.

+So the practices, even when consider all together, don't have an independent effect on the system of work.
+You cannot separate Test-Driven Development, Continuous Delivery, and Trunk-Based Development from how the code is written, and from how the teams work.

+## The goals for our system of work

+Since adopting specific practices is not a goal, what should the goals of our system of work be?
+If we're talking about developing software systems, I'd go with:

+1. Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
+2. Safety: not breaking things in production, paying attention to security, compliance, and legal aspects.
+3. Sustainability: no heroics, no sprints, no borrowing from the future, and not ending up increasing the required costs or efforts over time.
+4. Resilience: coping with temporary absences, adjusting to late changes in requirements, and working flexibly on anything needed.
+5. Efficiency: avoiding non-value activities.

+## Evaluating end-to-end alternative systems

+In order to

 [//]: # (TODO index)

-- Ensemble programming, TDD, TBD, CD, DDD, etc. can be useful, but they're not goals on their own.
-- The goals are:
-    - Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
-    - Safety: not breaking things in production, security, compliance, etc.
-    - Sustainability: no heroics, no sprints, no borrowing from the future, no increasing the effort required, etc.
-    - Resilience: coping with temporary absences, late changes in requirements, etc.
-    - Efficiency: avoiding non-value activities.
-- It's a sociotechnical system made of people, processes, and technology systems.

 - System:
     - A cross-functional leaderless team of four product developers: